nicobazzoni/ET/README.md

 ET creator is a simulation app inspired by ufology.
 Create aliens with characteristics, terraform planets, inhabit planets with different species of aliens, and more!

 # Setup
+download gem dependencies,
+* bootstrap
+* google-omniauth

+# Run
-download gem dependencies, clone this repo, cd into it then run rails s.
+* clone this repo, cd into it then run rails s.

 # Developer
 *Nico Bazzoni*